-- 1. A minimum of 6 GCSE subjects at Grade C or above (all taken by the end of Form 5) - 2.
-Students are expected to take three subjects to A Level.
+- 1. A minimum of 6 GCSE subjects at Grade C or above (all taken by the end of Form 5). - 2.
+Students are expected to take three subjects in Sixth Form.
 This means that for the majority of students, entry to Lower Sixth will require them to have achieved a minimum of 3 B Grades and 3 C Grades at GCSE including English Language and Mathematics. - 3.
-Grade B or above in each of the subjects to be taken at A Level unless otherwise stated in this booklet.
-If the A Level subject is not available at GCSE then a Grade B or above in a related subject will be accepted.
-(A related subject is a subject taken at GCSE which requires comparable skills to a proposed A Level subject). - 4.
+Students are required to meet the individual subject entry criteria as set out within this booklet, normally a Grade B or higher.
+If the subject is not available at GCSE, then a Grade B or above in a related subject, as set out within the booklet, will be accepted. - 4.
 Students may request to take a 4th subject if they: - Intend to apply for a university course that requires 4 A Levels or - Intend to study Medicine, Veterinary Studies or Dentistry - Are studying Mathematics and Further Mathematics at A Level or - Have another compelling reason to study an additional subject.

-In August, students who obtain less than the minimum entry requirements should arrange to see Ms Davison, Senior Vice-Principal, who will provide information on the support available to enable them to identify alternative pathways of progression.
+In August, students who obtain less than the minimum entry requirements should arrange to see Mrs Reid, Curriculum Vice-Principal, who will provide information to enable them to identify alternative pathways of progression.